Explore Old San Juan: Guide to Culture, Activities, Food

-Guided tours rank as another popular way to see the city, and several companies offer tours that cover everything from local life to history and religion.
+Guided tours rank as another popular way to see the city.
+Several companies offer tours that cover everything from local life to history and religion.
 Private Tours of Old San Juan offers personalized tours by locals who are enthusiastic and passionate about the area.
-Each tour is customizable to special needs, interests and allots time for photo ops at each of the attractions.
+Each tour is customizable to special needs, interests and allots time for photo ops at each attraction.

 Another top pick for walking tours is Old San Juan Heritage Walking Tours, which offers three different options.
 The El Morro, Paseo de La Princesa and San Cristóbal tours explore the sites and historical significance, and provide picture-perfect locations.
-Other tours available in the area include the Insider’s Old San Juan Tour, Night legends and History Tour and Religious Sites Tour.
+Other area tours include Insider’s Old San Juan Tour, Night Legends and History Tour, and Religious Sites Tour.

 Sit a Spell

 Time for a break?
 Check out the parks and plazas throughout the city that each have their own history.
 These family-friendly areas offer great views and places to sit and relax.